Hasegawa 1/48 SH-3H Sea King Kit First Look

 - Main cabin floor and rear bulkead

-- Main cabin door is molded closed
+- Crew entry door and main cabin door are molded closed

 - Dipping sonar, sonobuoy launcher details on external fuselage